 If you are in this situation, you will probably want to understand where the slow copy speed comes from and fix it.
 But what’s the best way to go about this?

-In the following article we will provide you with a few suggestions for troubleshooting slow copy speed step-by-step.
+The following article will provide a few suggestions for troubleshooting slow copy speed step-by-step.

 Step by Step: How to Get an Idea of What’s Going On